 14 Alexander the metalworker did me a great deal of harm.
 The Lord will repay him for what he has done.
 15 You too should be on your guard against him, because he strongly opposed our message.

-Paul faces severe opposition—specifically from Alexander, a 'metalworker'—probably the false teacher of 1Tim.1:20 who has done Paul 'a great deal of harm'—perhaps being responsible for Paul's current imprisonment and pending execution.
-If Paul’s arrest had occurred in Troas, it would explain why Timothy, who will pass through Troas on his journey to Rome (13), is warned: 'be on guard against him'.
+Paul faces severe opposition—specifically from Alexander, a 'metalworker,' probably the false teacher of 1Tim.1:20 who has done Paul 'a great deal of harm' and who perhaps is responsible for Paul's current imprisonment and pending execution.
+If Paul’s arrest had occurred in Troas, it would explain why Timothy, who will pass through Troas on his journey to Rome (13), is warned: 'Be on guard against him'.
 In any case, though Alexander 'strongly opposed’ the proclamation of the true gospel, yet Paul is determined to continue to proclaim it, and urges Timothy to do so as well, turning the problem of Alexander over to God, believing that 'the Lord will repay’ Alexander ‘for what he has done.'

 3. Despite desertion (16-18)